 It all started with a highly competitive family, and joining her dad in pick-up games in seventh grade.
 “I’d get killed,” Kelsey says, “but I learned how to get my shot off and just stay fearless.”
 The dark horse mentality never seemed to go away.
 “I was invited to play in the McDonald’s All-American Game and got stopped because they thought I was the manager and they wouldn’t let me go in the arena.”

 All of this fueled a fire and helped drive Kelsey, both on and off the court.
 She is quick to point out that one of her proudest achievements is “leaving UW better than I found it.
 Not necessarily [through] basketball, but trying to make an impact on the community, and provide a little inspiration.”
 Kelsey was also driven to become a relentless preparation machine, focusing on practice, weights, nutrition, and hydration.

-Now Kelsey is now looking ahead to her future.
+Now the Stars have become the Las Vegas Aces and Kelsey is looking ahead to her future.
 “All those records are great, but it’s over.
 I’m starting fresh.
 I’m a rookie, and as far as I’m concerned, I’m a scrub and I haven’t done anything.
 I want to be the best player I can be.
 I want to be the best player in the world…but baby steps.
 One day at a time.”